fun4seb/GitNotes/2021 ~ Fall/GEOG 290/GEOG290 - Week 3.md

 # Lecture Notes: Environmental Imaginaries
 - What do we mean by imaginary?
-    - How we **imagine or understand the world**; basically ones worldview
+    - How we **imagine or understand the world**; basically one's worldview
 - Why does it matter how we understand the world?
-    - Our understanding affects our choices and actions
+    - How we think about things affects how we act
-    - Our understanding even affects what we are able to see
+    - Our understanding affects what we are able to see; the way we frame things in our imagination affects what sort of issues are visible to us
     - The imagination, of some people and organizations more than others, shapes the world in concrete ways

-- What is imagination?
+- What is imagination? (from Purdy reading)
     - "Imagination is how we see, and how we learn to see, how we suppose the world works, how we suppose that it matters, what we feel we have at stake in it… the bold speculations buried in our everyday lives"
     - "Imagination also enables us to do things together politically: a new way of seeing the world can be a way of valuing it; a map of things worth saving, or of a future worth creating"

 - **Social construction** = idea that the world we experience comes to us through our ideas about it; we construct our own reality through our perceptions and ideas around it
     - Specifically, how we understand the world depends on (1) how we think and feel about it as individuals, and (2) the range of ways that the society in which we live understands the world
+    - Idea that our imagination constructs the world we live in

 ## Environmental Imaginaries
 - Different environmental imaginaries make sense of the environment in quite different ways
     - Some environmental imaginaries focus on a non-human natural world, others describe human-populated rural and forested environments, the urban environment, or even the whole world!
+    - **The spatial and material conditions of an environment influence the environmental imaginaries that may emerge from it**; ones understanding of their environment will develop very differently depending on the space they occupy
     - Not every environmental imaginary is equally valid and some are contradictory to others
-    - **The spatial and material conditions of an environment influence the environmental imaginaries that may emerge from it**; ones understanding of their environment will develop very differently depending on the space they occupy

-- Environmental imaginaries are created around perceived environmental problems:
+- Environmental imaginaries are **created around perceived environmental problems:**
     - By stakeholders
     - By audience
     - Over time